We invite you to review the breadth of Cogito’s skills with complex community issues and our ability to produce positive results.

 Highway 126 Fern Ridge Corridor Plan

 The Highway 126 corridor, between Veneta and Eugene, Oregon, serves many uses, including local residents, businesses, commuters, freight haulers, cyclists and tourists visiting the coast.
-This project involves these stakeholders in a process of developing, evaluating and selecting preferred alternatives to improve the corridor’s safety and function.
+This project involves these stakeholders in a process of developing, evaluating and selecting a set of alternatives to improve the corridor’s safety and function.
 Public engagement on concerns about adjacent natural resource lands, the highway’s central role in the region’s economy, access management, and desire for multi-modal transportation requires balanced outreach and responsive communication.
-This project is on target for completion by the end of this year.
+The final plan was enthusiastically supported by all public entities that reviewed it, including the Lane County Board of Commissioners and the Lane County ACT.
 Visit the website at http://highway126.org/.

 Lincoln City Highway 101 Design Concept Workshop